MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/use-power-bi.md

    - **Microsoft Dynamics 365 - Social Engagement**

-3. For the Sales Analytics and Service Analytics content packs, enter the URL of your instance, such as *<https://OrganizationName.crm.dynamics.com>*, where *OrganizationName* is the organization name of your instance of [!INCLUDE[pn_CRM_Online](../includes/pn-crm-online.md)] apps, and select **Next**.
+3. For the Sales Analytics and Service Analytics content packs, enter the URL of your instance, such as *<https://OrganizationName.crm.dynamics.com>*, where *OrganizationName* is the organization name of your instance, and select **Next**.

    > [!NOTE]
    >  If your data center is outside of North America the crm.dynamics.com domain name may be different, such as crm2.dynamics.com, crm3.dynamics.com, crm4.dynamics.com, etc. To find the domain name, in the apps web app go to **Settings** > **Customizations** > **Developer Resources**.
 The URLs listed will indicate the correct domain name.